resipsa2917/btrfs-snap/README.md

 btrfs-snappy
 ============

 btrfs-snappy creates and maintains the history of snapshots of BtrFS filesystems by taking snapshots of a BtrFS mountpoint or subvolume ONLY when there are new or changed files NOT deleted files or renamed files.
-This is a fork of btrfs-snap (https://github.com/jf647/btrfs-snap), but it is so different that I wanted to give it a new name, btrfs-snappy.

 Installation
 ------------